GreenWay construction updates

 Upcoming works

-The in-corridor works package involves the construction of a shared path, lighting and landscaping within the light rail corridor and adjacent land.
+The missing links in-corridor works package involves the construction of a shared path, lighting and landscaping mostly within the light rail corridor and adjacent land.

-• A new path and upgraded natural areas in Gadigal Reserve (upcoming, from October 2023 TBC)
+- A new path and upgraded natural areas in Gadigal Reserve (in progress)

-• A tunnel under Longport Street (upcoming, from October 2023 TBC)
+- A tunnel under Longport Street (in progress)

-• A signalised crossing at Old Canterbury Road including the closure of Weston Street (upcoming, late 2024)
+- A signalised crossing at Old Canterbury Road including the closure of Weston Street (upcoming, from early 2025)

-• Upgrade of Johnson Park including an upgraded path and playground (upcoming, from mid 2024)
+- Upgrade of Johnson Park including an upgraded path and playground (upcoming, from late 2024)

-• A new path and upgraded natural areas in the light rail corridor near Hercules Street (upcoming, from January 2024)
+- A new path and upgraded natural areas in the light rail corridor near Hercules Street (in progress)

 Council has engaged Gartner Rose as the contractor for the design and construction of the GreenWay in-corridor works.
-Construction has commenced in late August 2023 and be completed in 2025.
+Construction has commenced in late August 2023 and is anticipated to be completed in 2025.

 Artist impressions